DECORATIVE PICKET FENCE – TREATED FOR TERMITES!

 DIDN’T GET THE MEMO!

 Can’t build a beautiful decorative picket fence in natural wood that is chemically treated for termites?
 HOGWASH!
 WE DIDN’T GET THAT MEMO!
-Of course we can build your beautiful fence style in natural wood that is WARRANTED FOR 10 YEARS AGAINST TERMITES FOR STRUCTURAL DAMAGE!
-East Tennessee is in the heart of the TERMITE BELT and that means plenty of those bugs searching for wood to eat!
+Of course, we can build your beautiful fence style in natural wood that is WARRANTED FOR 10 YEARS AGAINST TERMITES FOR STRUCTURAL DAMAGE!
+East Tennessee is in the heart of the TERMITE BELT, and that means there are plenty of those bugs searching for wood to eat!
 So why buy a natural wood fence that is not really protected from termites?
-Be careful of “KNOCK OFF CEDAR” products that are naturally resistant to insects…no warranty there…just an opinion!
+Be careful of “KNOCK OFF CEDAR” products that are naturally resistant to insects… there’s no warranty there…just an opinion!

 PANEL FENCE VS. BUILT ON SITE: YOU CHOOSE YOUR FENCE!

-So, what’s the difference between decorative picket fence, panel built fence and one that is built on site?
-Both methods of the fencing have their pros and cons, and we let you make that decision.
+So, what’s the difference between a decorative picket fence, panel built fence, and one that is built on-site?
+Both methods of fencing have their pros and cons, and we let you make that decision.

 PANEL BUILT WOOD PICKET FENCING

-First, lets look at the panel built products.
-A lower cost is achieved because by building in the factory workshop we’re using lower labor costs and it’s a highly productive operation.
-Once the picket topping is chosen, the spacing for the rails and pickets, then panels are built on a jig (like building a pallet) no real skill involved.
-Installation is about half the time of stick built, since only posts are set and sections nailed to the posts.
-Overall costs are lower for the panel built wood picket fencing.
+First, let’s look at the panel-built products.
+A lower cost is achieved because by building in the factory workshop we’re using, which has lower labor costs with a highly productive operation.
+Once the picket topping is chosen along with the spacing for the rails and pickets, then panels are built on a jig (like building a pallet) with no real skill involved.
+Installation is stick-built about half the time since only posts are set and sections are nailed to the posts.
+Overall costs are lower for the panel-built wood picket fencing.

-For instance, when figuring up for a fence the entire footage is broken down per complete section.
-When installing the fence, at the end of a line run the last section is cut and then the left over is used on the other side (saving money at the expense of aesthetics).
-So in effect a wave fence section is split over a corner post and the fencing continues on.
+For instance, when figuring up a fence, the entire footage is broken down per complete section.
+When installing the fence, at the end of a line run, the last section is cut and then the leftover is used on the other side (saving money at the expense of aesthetics).
+So in effect, a wave fence section is split over a corner post and the fencing continues on.

 Racking a decorative picket fence panel weakens the fence panel.
 What is racking the panel?
-Panels are nailed square at the wood shop and during installation the panels are forced out of square (racking) to accommodate elevation changes in grade (hills).
-This keeps the pickets vertical when the section climbs a hill, unfortunately also bends the nails and weakens the section.
-The more the incline the more bending of the nails.
+Panels are nailed square at the woodshop and during installation, the panels are forced out of square (racking) to accommodate elevation changes in grade (hills).
+This keeps the pickets vertical when the section climbs a hill, which unfortunately also bends the nails and weakens the section.
+The steeper the incline, the more the nails bend.

-Since the decorative picket panel is built square in the wood shop, that means the bottom of the fencing is a straight line.
-Even racking up a hill the fencing will maintain the straight line.
-This is great for smooth yards, but if you have gaps in the yard they will not be secured with this fencing method.
-For pet security, you will need to take further steps to secure the gaps.
+Since the decorative picket panel is built square in the woodshop, that means the bottom of the fencing is a straight line.
+Even when racking up a hill, the fencing will maintain a straight line.
+This is great for smooth yards, but if you have gaps in the yard, they will not be secured with this fencing method.
+For pet security, you will need to take further steps to secure them.

-Decorative picket fence is a great fence choice for East Tennessee with all the hills and valleys and uneven dips in the yards.
-You may not notice the dips in the yard until you look for it, be sure your contained pets will be checking out the entire bottom of the fence!
+A decorative picket fence is a great fence choice for East Tennessee with all the hills and valleys and uneven dips in the yards.
+You may not notice the dips in the yard until you look for them.
+Your contained pets will be checking out the entire bottom of the fence!

-On site construction will cost more than wood shop panel built fencing because you have a skilled crew on site building your entire fence from scratch.
-Oh sure the pickets are already cut, the backing rails ready for assembly, but you need an eye for quality fence construction.
-The stick built styles with top trim outs (Charleston, Windsor) offer an additional feature of dropping the picket boards to the ground to close up gaps in the yard.
-Once construction is complete the top of the fence is trimmed out with a carbide saw blade for a clean cut.
+On-site construction will cost more than wood shop panel-built fencing because you have a skilled crew on-site building your entire fence from scratch.
+The pickets are already cut and the backing rails are ready for assembly, but you need an eye for quality fence construction.
+The stick-built styles with top trim outs (Charleston, Windsor) offer an additional feature of dropping the picket boards to the ground to close up gaps in the yard.
+Once construction is complete, the top of the fence is trimmed out with a carbide saw blade for a clean cut.

-Since the setting of posts are not constrained to section sized, the crew can set the posts in each line evenly spaced.
-This will achieve a smooth run for each section, versus the panel built wrapping corner method.
+Since the setting of posts is not constrained to section size, the crew can set the posts in each line evenly spaced.
+This will achieve a smooth run for each section, versus the panel-built wrapping corner method.
 There is a little more wood scrap here, but I think this is a much more professional look for the yard.

-Climbing hills, common in East Tennessee is not a problem for the stick built fence construction.
-Since they are nailed on site, no bending or weakening of the nails (to rack a section) is required.
+Climbing hills, common in East Tennessee, are not a problem for the stick-built fence construction.
+Since they are nailed on-site, no bending or weakening of the nails (to rack a section) is required.
 This results in stronger, tighter wood picket fencing.